LincolnFirks/BLE-Patient-Tracker-App/app-backend/README.md

 npx meteor
 ```

-> [!NOTE]
-> You may need to prefix this command with "sudo" for correct installation on some distributions.

 If you have errors installing Meteor 3.0, please refer to the [Meteor Installation Guide](https://v3-docs.meteor.com/about/install.html)

 Then, you can install dependencies by running the following commands: